StanEkso/Angular-RoutingApi/README.md

 This project is example of "multi-page SPA" using Angular.

-Visit http://spa-lemon.vercel.app/ to checkout it by yourself.
+Visit https://angularrouting.vercel.app to check it by yourself.

 ## Technologies